 Learn more about: Lac-Hydrin

 Potential side effects of microdermabrasion are minimal and this is a very safe procedure.
 Potential drawbacks are very limited in that microderm only affects the epidermis, which is the outermost skin layer.
 Common minor, temporary side effects include slight skin tightness, redness, bruising, and sensitivity.
 As a general rule, the greater the potential benefits with a cosmetic treatment, the greater the potential risks and side effects.
 The possible risks with more aggressive treatments like dermabrasion and laser are much greater than microdermabrasion.

 Possible side effects of microdermabrasion include

 - eye-skin bruising (especially if you are taking aspirin or other blood thinners),

 - and cold sore reactivation around lips.

 Cold sore reactivation may uncommonly occur after microderm around lips.
 If you have had a lot of previous cold sores, consider either avoiding treatment around the lip borders or asking your doctor about taking an antiviral pill prophylactically.
 A typical cold sore prevention regimen may be to start an antiviral pill like acyclovir (Zovirax) 800 mg or valacyclovir (Valtrex) 1 gram once a day starting the day before and continuing for one to two days after your treatment.
 Antiviral creams are not recommended for effective cold sore prevention.

-There may be a small possibility of increased surface blood vessels (telangiectasia), particularly if you have very thin skin, scleroderma, lupus, suppressed immunity, severe sun damage, taken long-term prednisone (Deltasone, Orasone, Prednicen-M, Liquid Pred), or other conditions where your skin is abnormally fragile and prone to forming telangiectasia.
+There may be a small possibility of increased surface blood vessels (telangiectasia), particularly if you have very thin skin, scleroderma, lupus, severe sun damage, taken long-term prednisone (Deltasone, Orasone, Prednicen-M, Liquid Pred), or other conditions where your skin is abnormally fragile and prone to forming telangiectasia.